WeaponSpecs

 Pakistan's designation for a locally assembled variant of the Chinese Norinco VT-4 third-generation main battle tank, featuring an autoloader, composite and reactive armor, and modern fire control, intended to progressively replace older Al-Khalid and Type 69/59 tanks.

-In service since 2023 · 1 operator countries
+Planned service entry 2023 · 1 operator countries

 Compiled from public sources ·primary reference ↗ ·last verified 2026-07-02